amirkh75/D3ByExample/bookmark_project/README.md

     3.docker-compose build and up -d

-    4. use postgres as database(add service-db to dockerfile, env, DATABASE(setting.py), requirements.txt and
+    4. use postgres as database:
+        add service-db to dockerfile,
+        env, DATABASE(setting.py), requirements.txt and
-                                postgresql-dev gcc python3-dev musl-dev to docker-compose)
+        postgresql-dev gcc python3-dev musl-dev to docker-compose.
+        and then  to verify that Postgres is healthy before applying the migrations and running the Django development server add entrypoint.sh.

 }